Skeleton Clustering: Dimension-Free Density-based Clustering: Real Data

-~~~~In this section, we consider a famous flow cytometry data from \citep{Brinkman2007} known as the graft-versus-host disease (GvHD) data.
-GvHD is a significant problem in the field of allogeneic blood and marrow transplantation which occurs when allogeneic hematopoietic stem cell transplant recipients when donor-immune cells in the graft attack the tissues of the recipient.
+~~~~In this section, we apply skeleton clustering to one real data example: the graft-versus-host disease (GvHD) data \citep{Brinkman2007}. {Additionally, we analyze the Zipcode data \citep{Wernergsl} in Appendix \ref{sec::zip} and the Olive Oil data \citep{TSIMIDOU1987227} in Appendix \ref{sec::olive}.} GvHD is a significant problem in the field of allogeneic blood and marrow transplantation which occurs when allogeneic hematopoietic stem cell transplant recipients when donor-immune cells in the graft attack the tissues of the recipient.
 The data include samples from a patient with GvHD containing $n_1= 9083$ observations and samples from a control patient with $n_2= 6809$ observations.
 Both samples include four biomarker variables, CD4, CD8$\beta$, CD3, and CD8.
-Previous studies \citep{Brinkman2007, Lo2008, Baudry2010} have identified the presence of high values of CD3, CD4, CD8$\beta$ cell sub-populations as a significant characteristic in the GvHD positive sample.
-Thus, we focus on these three variables (CD3, CD4, CD8$\beta$) for plotting but we still use all four biomarker variables in our clustering analysis.
-We apply the proposed skeleton clustering to analyze this dataset.
-In addition to meaningful clustering result, later we will show that our skeleton clustering procedure may also lead to a novel two-sample test.
+Previous studies \citep{Lo2008, Baudry2010} have identified the presence of high values in CD3, CD4, CD8$\beta$ cell sub-populations as a significant characteristic in the GvHD positive sample {and a major objective of our analysis is to rediscovery this region with the proposed skeleton clustering methods}.
+In addition, our skeleton clustering procedure shows more information and leads to a novel two-sample test.

-The two samples are plotted in the left panel of Figure \ref{fig::GvHD1} with blue points from the control sample and the red points from the GvHD positive sample.
-We observe that, in addition to the presence of observations in the high CD3, CD4, CD8$\beta$ region, the distribution of the positive sample is also different from the control sample in the region with medium to the low CD3, CD4, and CD8$\beta$.
+The two samples are plotted in the left panel of Figure \ref{fig::GvHD1} focusing on the three key variables (CD3, CD4, CD8$\beta$) with blue points from the control sample and the red points from the GvHD positive sample.
+We observe that, in addition to the high CD3, CD4, CD8$\beta$ region, the distribution of the positive sample is different from the control sample also in some region with medium to the low CD3, CD4, and CD8$\beta$.
 Later we will demonstrate that our clustering framework can identify all such differences in distributions.